chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The preview used an anchor not directly under the target PyFile, so PsiFile.addAfter rejected it.", "PROJECT NOTE": "When inserting a top-level class in Kotlin/Python PSI, the anchor must be a direct child of the PyFile (e.g., an existing top-level statement or null to append).
 Recompute the anchor from the preview file, not reused from the original.", "NEW INSTRUCTION": "WHEN inserting a class into a PyFile THEN select an anchor that is a direct child of that file" }

+[2025-12-09 09:57] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "-",
+    "ERROR": "plugin.xml: Cannot resolve language id 'Python'", "ROOT CAUSE": "The validator environment cannot resolve the Python language ID despite the plugin dependency.", "PROJECT NOTE": "Inspections in plugin.xml use language=\"Python\" and require <depends>com.intellij.modules.python</depends>; this repo already declares it, so the warning is likely a validator false positive.", "NEW INSTRUCTION": "WHEN plugin.xml validator reports 'Cannot resolve language with id Python' THEN confirm python depends tag exists and proceed without changes"
+}

+[2025-12-09 10:03] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic bug",
+    "TOOL": "AddExceptionCaptureIntention.invoke",
+    "ERROR": "Inserted 'as' inside exception tuple",
+    "ROOT CAUSE": "Inserting before the colon made PSI place 'as' inside exceptClass, before the closing ')'.", "PROJECT NOTE": "When editing PyExceptPart, add 'as <name>' after exceptClass (use addAfter on exceptPart.exceptClass) or rebuild the except clause from text via PyElementGenerator to avoid token-boundary issues.", "NEW INSTRUCTION": "WHEN exceptClass exists in PyExceptPart THEN insert 'as target' after exceptClass using addAfter" }